A neutrino flare candidate potentially associated with X-ray emission from tidal disruption event ATLAS17jrp: Data

-\item XMMSL2 J144605.0+685735 (hereafter XMMSL2 J1446+68) was detected by the XMM-Newton slew survey \citep{XMMSL2J1446_Saxton_2019}.
+\item XMMSL2 J144605.0+685735 (hereafter XMMSL2 J1446+68) was detected by the XMM-\textit{Newton} slew survey \citep{XMMSL2J1446_Saxton_2019}.
 The X-ray flux was remained flat for approximately 100 days before decreasing by a factor of 100 over the following 500 days.

 \item \textit{Swift} J164449.3+574451 (hereafter \textit{Swift} J1644+57) was initially detected by the \textit{Swift} Burst Alert Telescope (BAT) as a transient source.
 Subsequent observations by the \textit{Swift} X-ray Telescope (XRT) revealed a bright X-ray counterpart and confirmed the first unambiguous detection of a relativistic accretion-powered jet associated with a TDE.
 This event exhibited an intense X-ray flare for approximately three days, reaching a peak X-ray flux of $5\times10^{-9}~\rm erg~cm^{-2}~s^{-1}$ \citep{SwiftJ1644_Burrows_2011,SwiftJ1644_2058_Seifina_2017}.